hedlaron/microadventures/components/frontend/README.md

 - **Tailwind CSS**: A utility-first CSS framework that allows for rapid UI development without leaving your HTML.
 It's highly customizable and great for building responsive designs.
 - **React Router 7**: The latest version of the standard library for routing in React.
 It enables the creation of a single-page application with navigation that feels like a native app.
 - **Axios**: A promise-based HTTP client for the browser and Node.js.
 It makes it easy to send asynchronous HTTP requests to REST endpoints and perform CRUD operations.
-- **Leaflet**: A leading open-source JavaScript library for mobile-friendly interactive maps.
-It's lightweight, simple, and has a beautiful, easy-to-use API.
+- **Leaflet + OpenStreetMap**: Leading open-source solution for mobile-friendly, interactive maps.
+No Google Maps required—modern, fast, and privacy-friendly.
 - **Lucide React**: A beautiful and consistent icon toolkit.
 - **Styled Components**: A popular library for styling React applications.
 It allows you to write actual CSS code to style your components.